KainNhantumbo/03.-App-Calculadora-de-IMC/readme.md

 ***

 # BMI Calculation Application
-This application calculates the *Body Mass Index* (BMI) based on reading user-entered data such as height and current weight.
+This application calculates the *Body Mass Index* (BMI) based on reading user-entered data such as height and current weight.\
+\
+**Note: you can find this app deployed version at [https://kainnhantumbo.github.io/03.-App-Calculadora-de-IMC](https://kainnhantumbo.github.io/03.-App-Calculadora-de-IMC 'See deployed version')**\
+\
 ![](./images/screenshot.png "Image of the BMI Calculator application")

 ## Calculation